muratk5n/thirdwave/en/README.md

 ---

-Trump himself is for low rates yes.
+Trump himself often talked about low rates.
 He is a supply-sider basically.
 As a businessman he likes cheap money, plus an obscene demand for real-estate wouldn't hurt either, an indirect side-effect of ultra low rates.
 But his company didn't see the 2008 subprime crisis coming (they were about to go into the mortgate business right before it happened), have to state that.
+At the very least we need the other side of that trade, some ppl has to be for higher rates so the average is saner.

 ---